runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 Although I had come across these principles in books, it wasn't until recently that I experienced the thrill of reconstructing, enhancing, and fine-tuning these systems to adapt to the present needs and conditions.

 With that in mind, I'm actively applying this philosophy to my exploration of LLM Fine-Tuning.
-I will share my learning notes, insights, and code in this post.
+I will share my learning notes, insight, and code in this post.

 ## Goals
-- Learn the new way of adapting AI to accomplish a binary classification task by building a simple framework of LLM fine-tuning.
+- Learn the new way of adapting AI to accomplish a binary predictive task by building a simple framework of LLM fine-tuning.
-- Learn how to optimize and evaluate AI performance with various conditions or optimization techniques (e.g. training data size).
+- Learn how to optimize and evaluate AI performance with various conditions or optimization techniques, including data curation, data size, hyperparameter tuninge etc.
-- Share insights about the new way vs. the traditional way of adapting AI.
+- Share insight about the new way vs. the traditional way of adapting AI, requirements for LLM fine-tuning, and ideas for business use cases.

 ## How to fine tune an AI Model (LLM) to accomplish a binary classification task?
 I've had fun to generate content by ChatGPT from OpenAI in response to prompts, but how does one train (or fine-tune) a LLM to accomplish a target prediction task?
 I've tailored a task to predict the sentiments of movie reviews from Rotten Tomatoes, using the [OpenLLaMA](https://github.com/openlm-research/open_llama) which is the permissively licensed open source reproduction of Meta AI's [LLaMA](https://ai.meta.com/blog/large-language-model-llama-meta-ai/) large language model.